organic-chemistry/fast_rep/Readme.md

 Example of notebook to fit data
 ==============================
+Simple fit:
 [Fit rfd](notebooks/bayesian/fit-experimental-rfd.ipynb)

+Bayesian fit on synthetic data:
 [Bayesian fit](notebooks/bayesian/baeysian_ori.ipynb)

 [Using output from command line (example)](notebooks/bayesian/Compare-MAP-Laplace-ADVI.ipynb)

-Reproducing one experiment on the synthetic data at the command line:
+Reproducing Experiments
 ==============================

+## Reproducing one experiment on the synthetic data at the command line:

 Create synthetic data by fitting chrI from yeast.
 ```bash